raydavis/myberkeley/README.txt

 Possibly obsolete instructions from old Nakamura testscripts README:

-In OSX 10.5 I needed to do the following (if you are managing ruby on your local system with the Ruby Version Manager (rvm), skip "sudo" on the steps below.
+In OSX 10.5 I needed to do the following:

 sudo gem update
 sudo gem install json